Vanessa Thorpe Arts and media correspondent

 Now an enigmatic painting, one that had gone missing for 60 years and which is intimately linked to the book, has come to light.
 The picture, painted by Woolf’s sister, the artist Vanessa Bell, was given to Woolf just before she began to write early drafts of Mrs Dalloway, and is now to go on public display for the first time in almost 100 years.
 It depicts the glamorous guests at a party much like the occasion at the centre of Woolf’s novel.

 Bell’s work, now known as Mrs Dalloway’s Party, will feature in an exhibition in London from 9-25 November of the work of the artists of the Bloomsbury group curated by Kim Jones, vice-president of Charleston, Bell’s Sussex home and studio.
-Other works in the show at Sotheby’s, including a rare block-print silk robe by the artist Percy Wyndham Lewis made in the Omega workshop run by the Bloomsbury set, are also on loan from Charleston.
+Other works in the show at Sotheby’s include a rare block-print silk robe by the artist Percy Wyndham Lewis made in the Omega workshop run by the Bloomsbury set.

 Bryn Sayles, the modern British and Irish art specialist at the auction house, said: “Like the Bell painting, the gown speaks of a new period of social and sexual freedom.
 It is such a vibrant print, and it demonstrates how the artists working together then believed art and everyday life should be able to meet in fashion.